erichschroeter/reqtangle/README.md

 But we need to be careful not to turn an open source software project into an open source requirement management project.
 This is where rules/guidelines need to be decided upon for individual projects.
 For example, most projects probably won't want to invasively track most requirements, especially if specific code is updated frequently.

+One particular scenario I envision Reqtangle being used in large open source projects is for tracking deprecated code.
+This is one scenario where invasive requirements may be of greater use, because maintainers can use reqtangle to track when to remove code that is no longer supported.
+This makes it trivial to find the code that should no longer exist in the code base and simplify the code for maintainers in the future.